cf73/humanity/content/collections/books/gretel-ehrlich-the-solace-of-open-spaces.md

         text: 'The Solace of Open Spaces'
       -
         type: text
-        text: ' is a chronicle of her first years on “the planet of Wyoming,” a personal journey into a place, a feeling, and a way of life.'
+        text: " is a chronicle of her first years on 'the planet of Wyoming,' a personal journey into a place, a feeling, and a way of life."
       -
         type: hardBreak
       -